Jgone2/Jgone2/README.md

 ## 🧐 Hello, I'm Jaegon studying to become a backend developer.
-DaeChoong SoGaeGuel ThisThat - 🔥
+DaeChoong SoGaeGuel will ThisThat - 🔥

 <br />